bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 status = 'hidden'
 +++

-Simply understanding the basic operations of components isn't enough to immediately understand how to model that elaborate game idea in real, functioning code.
+In previous chapters, you've been introduced to the basic mechanics of how to work with components.
-Getting the core data model correct makes it much easier to write and revise flexible, fast and correct code.
+But if you want to build complex projects, you should think carefully about how you model your domain as data.
-In Bevy, this usually means what data goes on which components.
+In Bevy, this usually means deciding what data goes on which components.

 This chapter covers some high-level guidance for what you should consider when designing your components, and additional tools that are helpful when considering this organization.